Home

 Natural Soundscapes - Noise in our National Parks

-Most visitors to national parks, whether on a self-drive safari or guided safari, go there for the sights and sounds of the natural environment.
+Most visitors to national parks, whether on a self-drive safari or guided safari, go there for the sights and natural soundscapes of the environment.

 Before 2000 the noise pollution in US national parks was mainly noisy aircraft flying overhead and other machinery (snowmobiles and motor bikes).
 More recently, however, the new articles are referring to visitor noise.
 One article refers to 'audible trash that we are throwing into the environment'!